TetraOS/solaris/doc/newcomers_guide.md

 # Contributing tips for Newcomers

-Like most projects, gnome-shell has a few rules and conventions around the coding style and the usage of git.
-When you make your first MR to gnome-shell, here's a few basics to get started.
+Like most projects, Solaris has a few rules and conventions around the coding style and the usage of git.
+When you make your first MR to Solaris, here's a few basics to get started.

 ## Look at MRs that were merged already